 In Blood and Tears episode 7 (09JUL), Usaburo gives O-Hatsu a small lacquered storage box, called inro, bearing his family crest.

 Credit: sabakuINK CC BY-SA 4.0 Source: C.V.
-Starr East Asian Library, University of California, Berkeley Episode 12 (13AUG) of Blood and Tears that detailed troop movements during the Battle of Ueno, started with a woodblock print of Edo published in 1858—part of the Japanese Historical Map Collection housed at the…
+Starr East Asian Library, University of California, Berkeley Episode 12 (13AUG) of Blood and Tears includes a map detailing troop movements during the Battle of Ueno.
+This graphic started with a woodblock print of Edo published in 1858—part of the Japanese Historical Map Collection housed at the…

 The Battle of Ueno took place on May 15, 1868 (lunar date) at the Toeizan Kaneiji Temple complex on Mt.
 Ueno in Edo.
 Pro-imperial troops, spearheaded by the Satsuma and Choshu domains, launched an early morning attack

 Blood and Tears is set during the Bōshin War, a tumultuous civil conflict that ends with the dissolution of Japan’s centuries-old governance by military families, the samurai.